SIsilicon/WorldEdit-BE-Docs/docs/usage/worldedit_app.md

 !!!
 Important

-    As of writing this page, the app is only available on PC.
+    as of writing the app supports Linux and macOS.
+Mobile support will be coming in 6 months to a year.

 Bedrock World Editor app is an NBT editor created by [8Crafter](https://github.com/8Crafter-Studios).
 Apart from NBT editing, it comes with WorldEdit support that lets you process worlds in ways you can't with just the addon.